puffyCid/artemis-api/artemis-docs/docs/API/API Scenarios/ese.md

 So we must careful that we do not read all of the data into memory.

-Artemis provides a TypeScript EseDatabase class to help us parse and interact with ESE databases and giving us flexibility on much systems resources we can use.
+Artemis provides a TypeScript EseDatabase class to help us parse and interact with ESE databases.

 ## ESE Parsing Guide